Dr. Christopher Vincent

 Program Emphasis

-The purpose of my program is to serve Florida perennial fruit crop producers with production methods and biological understanding to improve productivity of citrus crops and additional crops and cropping systems in the traditional citrus region.
+The purpose of my program is to serve Florida perennial fruit crop producers with production methods and biological understanding to improve productivity of citrus and other crops and cropping systems in the traditional citrus region.

 - Program Members